neoforged/Documentation/docs/gui/screens.md

 ### Element Ordering

 So far, the elements shown above have only been operating on XY coordinates.
 The Z coordinate, on the other hand, is automatically computed based upon the elements render order.
-Starting at a Z of `0`, each element is render `0.01` ahead of the previous.
+Starting at a Z of `0`, each element is rendered `0.01` in front of the previous element.
 3D elements are drawn to a 2D texture before being rendered to the screen, so Z-fighting rarely, if ever, occurs.

 During the render phase, each stratum is rendered in order, with the nodes in the node list rendered from 'down' to 'up'.
 But what about within a given node?
 This is handled via the `GuiRenderer#ELEMENT_SORT_COMPARATOR`, which sorts elements based on their `GuiElementRenderState#scissorArea`, `pipeline`, then `textureSetup`.